elviejo79/literate_pro_for_beeminder/docs/4_Subclasses_and_Subcontracts.md

 What we want to attach to pair instead is an ENHANCED_PAIR object.

-The Eiffel way to specify what class to use when creating a new object is to put that class’s name between the two exclamation marks.
-In fact,
+The Eiffel way to specify what class to use when creating a new object is to put that class’s name between the two braces marks.

 ```python
 create pair.make
 ```

-is really just a shortcut for saying
+In fact, is really just a shortcut for saying

 ```python
 create {PAIR(LETTER,LETTER]} .pair.make